ncnynl/bwsi-uav-labs-docs/project_workflow/git_hello_world.md

 Hello World!
 This is our tutorial on collaborative version control using git!

 Spencer was here!
 Drone was here.
+Will was here.